English

 ENGL 321 : Literary Theory

 This course introduces students to literary theories and genres and their application to selected works of literature.
-Students will learn to analyze fiction, non-fiction, drama, and poetry using various theoretical lenses and critical approaches.
+Students will learn to analyze fiction, nonfiction, drama, and poetry using various theoretical lenses and critical approaches.

 credits